Tasmanian Rugby Union

 The Tasmanian Rugby Union, or TRU, is the governing body for the sport of rugby union within the state of Tasmania in Australia.
-The TRU was established in 1933.
-It is a member and founding union of Rugby Australia.
+The Tasmanian Rugby Union was first formed in 1934 and incorporated in 1975.
+It is a member of Rugby Australia.

 Currently, the Tasmanian Rugby Union holds a variety of competitions for male and female players, in several age groups and divisions.

 The headquarters for the Tasmanian Rugby Union are at Rugby Park, Cornelian Bay, Tasmania.